A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Main Results

 \begin{theorem}[Sufficient condition for blow-up for $N\geq 3$] Suppose $c=0$ and $N\geq 3$ in \eqref{mainsys}.
 If there exists an $r_c>0$ such that,

-then there is finite-time-breakdown. \end{theorem} \begin{remark} This result gives an easy criteria to check breakdown.
-Moreover, it shows the criticality at $N=2$.
+then finite-time breakdown occurs. \end{theorem} \begin{remark} This result offers a simple criterion for verifying breakdown.
+It also highlights the critical nature of the case $N=2$.
 For $N\geq 3$, there is a flat cutoff that bounds the subcritical region from one side.
-However, this flat cutoff is absent in $N=2$ where $A_0(r)$ can take any negative value and still possibly lie in the subcritical region. \end{remark}
+In contrast, when $N=2$, this flat cutoff disappears: $A_0(r)$ may take arbitrarily negative values and still remain within the subcritical region. \end{remark}